bchadfield/chadfield-blog/src/posts/2013-03-31-attaching-pdfs-to-emails-with-prawn-and-rails.md

 I found out that through an error message that Rails 4 already has the PDF mimetype registered, so that part of the railscast can be skipped.

 I rendered a test PDF in the browser so I could make sure it looked how I wanted before attaching it to an email.
 Refreshing the browser displayed the changes.
-To get this working I created a ‘test’ action in my briefs controller and added that as a route.
+To get this working I created a 'test' action in my briefs controller and added that as a route.

 ```elixir
 def test